Xe/flitter/README.md

 [![GoDoc](https://godoc.org/github.com/Xe/flitter?status.svg)](https://godoc.org/github.com/Xe/flitter) [![Build Status](https://drone.io/github.com/Xe/flitter/status.png)](https://drone.io/github.com/Xe/flitter/latest)

-A minimal platform-as-a-service using CoreOS, vulcand, and docker-havok.
+A minimal platform-as-a-service using CoreOS, fleet, vulcand, and docker-havok.

 Flitter is made up of many parts from many different authors.
 Where possible all existing code is kept under the terms of the license it came from.
 Any new